katcipis/sophia/notes/building-microservices.md

 * How to really know if the service is working ?
 [Semantic Monitoring](http://www.thoughtworks.com/pt/radar/techniques/semantic-monitoring)
 * Semantic monitoring usually is made with synthetic transactions
 * Monitor asynchronous operations with correlation ids
+* Measure response time and error rates, also for downstream dependencies

 # Related materials